Positional Encoding via Token-Aware Phase Attention: Token-Aware Phase Attention (TAPA)

+\end{theorem} \paragraph{Remark} If $\rho$'s semi-norms up to second degree are bounded by $\mathrm{Poly}(D)$, then $C(\rho, D)$ in \eqref{lower_var} is also $\mathrm{Poly}(D)$.
+In this case for all $m,n$ with $|m-n| > 1$, their intrinsic distance bias uniformly and exponentially decays in $D$; that is, the undesired intrinsic bias diminishes rapidly as model dimension increases.

-The rapid decay \eqref{lower_var} is a result of cancellation in an \emph{oscillatory integral} induced by the token-aware quadratic phase.
+In contrast to RoPE's long range instability (e.g. Theorem \ref{pre_main_thm}), Eqn. \eqref{lower_var} tells us that TAPA's \emph{Intrinsic Distance Bias} rapidly decays to $0$ as distance grows.
+The decay is a result of cancellation in the \emph{oscillatory integral} induced by the quadratic phase.
 Importantly, \emph{pointwise} attention values need not converge to zero at all.
-In fact, the next Theorem establishes a lower bound on the variance of TAPA, showing that TAPA stays non-degenerate as distance grows, and is hence able to maintain interactions with arbitrarily distant tokens.
+The next Theorem establishes a lower bound on the variance of TAPA, showing that TAPA stays non-degenerate as distance grows, and hence preserves interactions with arbitrarily distant tokens.